jeffdavidcrockett/Skyscraper/README.md

 # Skyscraper
-CLI (Bash) program that retrieves current weather conditions from openweathermap API
+CLI (Bash) program that retrieves current weather conditions from openweathermap API.
+Retrieves weather data by city or zipcode.

 # What you need to know
 In order to use this program, you need to sign up on www.openweathermap.org and get your API key for